sindresorhus/eslint-plugin-unicorn/docs/rules/no-zero-fractions.md

 # Disallow number literals with zero fractions or dangling dots

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 There is no difference in JavaScript between, for example, `1`, `1.0` and `1.`, so prefer the former for consistency.

-This rule is fixable.

 ## Fail